-The Saarloos Wolfdog is friendly with his humans and likes to sit at your feet in the evening – making him perfect for those who do not like lap dogs.
-Again, he is not for the first time owner, and he requires several hours of intense exercise to keep his body and mind happy.
+The Saarloos Wolfdog is friendly with his humans and likes to sit at your feet in the evening – making him perfect for those who do not like lapdogs.
+Again, he is not a good choice for a first-time dog owner, and he requires several hours of intense exercise to keep his body and mind happy.

 Northern Inuit Dog / Utonagan

 Many believe that these two dogs are different breeds, but there are the same; their names simply represent different places.
 You might recognize these dogs if you are a fan of the hit series, The Game of Thrones.
-Northern Inuits were used because they are the closest looking wolf-like dogs that were friendly enough to work on set safely with children around.
+Northern Inuits were used because they are the most wolf-like dog breeds that are friendly enough to work on set safely with children around.

-The Tamaskan is another easily mistaken wolf-dog, but there are no records of wolf blood in his line, unlike the Czech Vlak or the Saarloos.
+The Tamaskan is another dog breed that looks like a wolf, but there are no records of wolf blood in his line, unlike the Czech Vlak or the Saarloos.
 Instead, he is a Husky and Malamute cross with some other unknown sled dogs thrown into the mix.
-Tamaska means ‘Mighty wolf’ in many Northern American Indian languages.
+Tamaska means ‘mighty wolf’ in many Northern American Indian languages.